-- This action can only be delivered on parcels with an Eligible Hectare > 0. - This action is available on CP forage parcels only that will be claimed by the participant for the remainder of the ACRES contract. - This action can only be selected on fields that have a scorecard submitted and is available on any scorecard.
-However, there will be restrictions to its approval on fields assigned with the Rough Grazing scorecard and within identified 'raptor zones'. - Areas of dense Bracken that pose a risk to protected habitats, grazed habitats, to livestock or public health should be targeted for control. - Areas of Bracken that support woodland plants, e.g. Bluebells or ferns of ecological interest must be retained. - Bracken mechanical should not be undertaken within 6m of watercourses, drains or other waterbodies due to higher risk of soil erosion, run off and subsequent water quality impacts. - Can also be used to control areas of dense Bracken at key locations where it is interfering with access.
-Management of Bracken for access purposes is restricted to within 100m of existing access points of existing access points to reduce the potential tick burden in these locations and reduce the spread of ticks. - This action is not recommended on steep slopes as Bracken can stabilise the surface and any removal or management of Bracken in these areas can lead to increased erosion risk. - The use of vehicles for Bracken control should not be used within the external perimeter of an Archaeological monument and Bracken Strimming should be selected instead. - Due to potential environmental effects, a maximum area of 1Ha will be considered for approval at a single location.
+- This action can only be delivered on parcels with an Eligible Hectare > 0. - This action is available on CP parcels only that will be claimed by the participant for the remainder of the ACRES contract. - This action can only be selected on fields that have a scorecard submitted and is available on any scorecard.
+However, there will be restrictions to its approval on fields assigned with the Rough Grazing scorecard and within identified 'raptor zones'. - Areas of dense Bracken that pose a threat to protected habitats, grazed habitats, to livestock or public health should be targeted for control. - Can also be used to control areas of dense Bracken at key locations where it is interfering with access.
+Management of Bracken for access purposes is restricted to within 100m of existing access points to reduce the potential tick burden in these locations and reduce the spread of tick-borne diseases. - Areas of Bracken that support woodland plants, e.g. Bluebells or ferns of ecological interest should be retained, as these are transitional woodland habitats. - Bracken strimming should not be undertaken within 2m of watercourses, drains or other waterbodies. - This action is not recommended on steep slopes as Bracken can stabilise the surface and any removal or management of Bracken in these areas can lead to increased erosion risk. - Due to potential environmental effects, a maximum area of 1Ha will be considered for approval at a single location.